On Kitaoka's conjecture and lifting problem for universal quadratic forms: Indecomposables

 Now it remains to estimate $\#\mathcal S+P$: The size of $\mathcal S$ is at most $2^d$-times the number of principal ideals of norm $\leq \Delta$ (for in $\mathcal S$, we are considering elements up to \textit{squares} of units).
 Counting {all} ideals $I$ of norm $N(I)\leq\Delta$, it is quite easy to see that their number is $\ll\Delta(\log\Delta)^{d-1}$:

 Let $a_n$ be the number of ideals in $\co_K$ of norm $n$ and let $b_n$ be defined by $\zeta(s)^d=\sum_{n\geq 1} b_nn^{-s}$ (where $\zeta(s)$ is the Riemann zeta-function).
 For each rational prime $p$, there are at most $d$ prime ideals that divide $p$ (and whose norm is a power of $p$), and so by comparing the Euler products of $\zeta_K(s)=\sum_{n\geq 1} a_nn^{-s}$ and $\zeta(s)^d$, we see that $a_n\leq b_n$ for all $n$.
 Thus it suffices to obtain an upper bound for $\sum_{1\leq n\leq\Delta} b_n$, which by the Tauberian theorem is easily seen to be $\ll \Delta(\log\Delta)^{d-1}$ as $\Delta\rightarrow\infty$ (where the implied constant depends only on $d$), as we wanted.
-(For the required background in analytic number theory, see, e.g., \cite[Chapter 7 and Appendix II]{Na}).
+(For the required background in analytic number theory, see, e.g., \cite[Chapter~7 and Appendix~II]{Na}).

-As for the Pythagoras number $P$, there is an upper bound that depends only on the degree $d=[K:\Q]$ \cite[Corollary 3.3]{KY1}.
-However, one can in fact be more precise, for this bound is in terms of the \textit{$g$-invariant} for representations of quadratic forms as sums of squares, for which recently Beli, Chan, Icaza, and Liu \cite[Theorem 1.1]{BC+} proved an upper bound that is exponential in $\sqrt d$. \end{proof}
+As for the Pythagoras number $P$, in \cite[Corollary~3.3]{KY1} we proved that $P$ is bounded from above by a bound that depends only on the degree $d=[K:\Q]$.
+Specifically, the proof of \cite[Corollary~3.3]{KY1} established that $P\leq g(d)$, where $g(d)$ is the \textit{$g$-invariant}, i.e., the smallest rational integer such that any quadratic form with $\Z$-coefficients of rank $d$ that is represented by the sum of any number of squares is represented by the sum of $g(d)$ squares.
+Recently Beli, Chan, Icaza, and Liu \cite[Theorem~1.1]{BC+} showed an upper bound for the $g$-invariant that is exponential in $\sqrt d$, i.e., $g(d)\le c_1 \exp(c_2\sqrt{d})$.
+In any case, as our implied constant depends on $d$, we have $P\ll 1$. \end{proof}

 Note that the number of ideals in $\co_K$ of norm $\leq X$ grows as $\asymp X$ as $X\rightarrow\infty$ (and an analogue of this is known even for \textit{principal} ideals).
 But here the constants do depend on $K$, and in fact, even using finer versions of this asymptotics, it seems that for $X=\Delta$, the error term is often larger than the main term.
 Therefore in Theorem \ref{thm:univ} we had to use the weaker bound $\ll \Delta(\log\Delta)^{d-1}$.